joewilliams/spiffe-envoy-agent/README.md

 ## Communication between components

-When spiffe-envoy-agent starts, it registers with both components: SPIRE agent and Envoy proxy.
-Agent communication is done using a [Workload API client](https://github.com/spiffe/spire/tree/master/api/workload) through UDS.
-On the other hand, Envoy communication is ruled by Envoy [xDS protocol](https://github.com/envoyproxy/data-plane-api/blob/master/XDS_PROTOCOL.md) which also uses UDS.
+When spiffe-envoy-agent starts, it registers itself with the above components: SPIRE agent and Envoy proxy.
+Agent communication is done using a [SPIFFE Workload API client](https://github.com/spiffe/spire/tree/master/api/workload) over a unix domain socket (or UDS).
+On the other hand, Envoy communication is ruled by Envoy [xDS protocol](https://github.com/envoyproxy/data-plane-api/blob/master/XDS_PROTOCOL.md) which also uses a UDS to communicate with spiffe-envoy-agent.

-### Transport layer: x509-SVID
+### Transport layer: X509-SVID

- For **x509-SVID** management, the spiffe-envoy-agent will work as a [secret discovery service](https://www.envoyproxy.io/docs/envoy/latest/configuration/secret#config-secret-discovery-service).
-A stream is created between it and SPIRE agent.
-SPIRE will update the stream with new SVIDs according to the configured settings.
+ For [x509-SVID](https://github.com/spiffe/spiffe/blob/master/standards/X509-SVID.md) management, the spiffe-envoy-agent exposes a [secret discovery service](https://www.envoyproxy.io/docs/envoy/latest/configuration/secret#config-secret-discovery-service), or SDS.
+A stream is created between it and SPIRE agent using the SPIFFE Workload API.
+SPIRE updates the stream with new SVIDs according to the configured settings.

- At the same time, Envoy initiates the communication with a [discovery request](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/discovery.proto#discoveryrequest) message.
-The spiffe-envoy-agent establishes a stream and sends back the previously fetched certificate and key in a [discovery response](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/discovery.proto#discoveryresponse) message.
-After that, certificates will be updated in successive responses every time SPIRE rotates a new SVID.
+ At the same time, Envoy initiates the SDS communication with a [discovery request](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/discovery.proto#discoveryrequest) message.
+The spiffe-envoy-agent establishes a stream and sends Envoy the latest certificate and key in a [discovery response](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/discovery.proto#discoveryresponse) message.
+Certificate updates are then communicated in successive responses every time SPIRE rotates the SVID.
 Once Envoy applies the configurations received, it is ready to handle TLS connections.

 ### Application layer: JWT-SVID

-On top of mTLS, HTTP requests can be done carrying a **JWT-SVID** for authentication.
-In this case, the spiffe-envoy-agent will work as an [external authorization filter](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/ext_authz_filter).
+On top of mTLS, HTTP requests can be done carrying a [JWT-SVID](https://github.com/spiffe/spiffe/blob/master/standards/JWT-SVID.md) for authentication.
+In this case, the spiffe-envoy-agent works as an [external authorization filter](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/ext_authz_filter).
 There are two different cases to handle here.

 #### Forward spiffe-envoy-agent (Injection)

-Given an initial HTTP request sent to Envoy forward proxy, it will be handled by the Envoy External Authorization module.
-The module will forward the request header to spiffe-envoy-agent.
-It will query SPIRE agent to get a JWT-SVID for that request.
-When it gets the response, spiffe-envoy-agent will inject the JWT as a new header and will send it back to Envoy.
+Every HTTP request sent to the Envoy forward proxy is handled by the Envoy External Authorization module.
+This module forwards the request header to the configured spiffe-envoy-agent, which obtains a JWT-SVID for that request from the SPIRE agent.
+The JWT is then injected as a new header and sent back to Envoy.

 <p align="center">
 <img src=img/jwt-forward-flow.png align=center>
 </p>

-#### Backward spiffe-envoy-agent (Validation)
+#### Reverse spiffe-envoy-agent (Validation)

-When the HTTP request arrives at the backward proxy, it is processed by the Envoy External Authorization module and sent to the spiffe-envoy-agent for authorization.
-This time, it will verify the JWT-SVID.
-To do so, spiffe-envoy-agent will do an RPC to SPIRE agent to validate the token.
-If the JWT-SVID is valid and the subject claim is one of the configured to be accepted, then the request will be authorized and sent back to Envoy.
-Otherwise, it will be denied.
-Finally, Envoy will forward the validated and authorized request to the backend service.
+When the HTTP request arrives at the reverse proxy, it is processed by the Envoy External Authorization module and sent to the spiffe-envoy-agent for validation/authorization.
+This time, spiffe-envoy-agent verifies the JWT-SVID included in the HTTP header.
+To do so, it utilizes a validation endpoint exposed over the SPIFFE Workload API.
+Once validated, spiffe-envoy-agent verifies that the SPIFFE ID in the subject claim matches one of the configured SPIFFE IDs, at which point the request is authorized and sent back to Envoy.
+If validation fails, or the SPIFFE ID does not match, then the request will be denied.
+Finally, Envoy forwards the validated and authorized request to the backend service.

 <p align="center">
 <img src=img/jwt-backward-flow.png align=center>